abrisene/eidolon-server-ts/readme.md

 }

-ABLY {            // A JSON object containing Ably credentials "serverKey"     // The Ably API key to use on the server "clientKey"     // The Ably API key to use on the client }
+ABLY {            // A JSON object containing Ably credentials "secretKey"     // The Ably API key to use on the server "publicKey"     // The Ably API key to use on the client }

 ```

 #### Messaging

 ```
 MAILGUN {         // A JSON object containing Mailgun credentials.
 Authentication relies on this.
-  "key"           // The Mailgun API key.
+  "secretKey"     // The Mailgun API key.
-  "pubkey"        // An optional Public Key
+  "publicKey"     // An optional Public Key
   "domain"        // The Domain mail will be sent from.
 }

 TWILIO {          // An optional JSON object containing Twilio credentials.
   "account"       // The Twilio account ID.
-  "key"           // The Twilio account's key.
+  "secretKey"     // The Twilio account's key.
 }

 ```

 #### Payments

 ```
 STRIPE {          // An optional JSON object containing Stripe credentials.